Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 Finally for all our US based users, we hope to see you all in person at [BlackHat 2023](https://www.blackhat.com/us-23/training/schedule/#digging-deeper-with-velociraptor-30129) this year!
-Join us for an in depth Velociraptor training and get to geek out with VQL for 4 days learning practical, actionable skills and supporting this open source project.
+Join us for an in depth Velociraptor training and to geek out with VQL for 4 days, learning practical, actionable skills and supporting this open source project.